 - Toss peppers every minute or so, be careful, once they get hot, they pop and sizzle.
 Remove from heat to toss necessary.
 You can lower heat to medium heat halfway through as well.

 - While peppers blister, mix honey and chili with garlic sauce in a small ramekin until fully combined.

 - Once peppers are evenly blistered (about 5-7 minutes)

-- Turn peppers out onto a serving dish, sprinkle liberally with black lava salt and goat cheese and enjoy.
+- Turn peppers out onto a serving dish, sprinkle liberally with black lava salt, drizzle with salt, add goat cheese and enjoy.

 - If serving with crostini, you can dot the serving dish with them and turn the peppers out on top of the crostini.